Ruelle zeta function from field theory: Lagrangian field theory, the Batalin--Vilkovisky formalism and regularised determinants

 In finite dimensions the result of said integral would be the determinant of the operator featured in the action functional $S_M$.
-In infinite dimensions, this requires defining an appropriate notion of determinant of an operator.
+In infinite dimensions, this requires defining an appropriate regularisation of determinants.

-The standard approach to partition functions for degenerate quadratic functionals follows from Schwarz \cite{schwarz1978partition, schwarz1979partition}, where the resolution of (the kernel of) an elliptic differential operator (on a closed Riemannian manifold) is presented, which outputs a (co-)chain complex, and the partition function is given in terms of products of (regularised) determinants of operators associated with the resolving complex.
+The standard approach to partition functions for degenerate quadratic functionals follows from Schwarz \cite{schwarz1978partition, schwarz1979partition}, where the resolution of (the kernel of) an elliptic differential operator on a closed Riemannian manifold is presented, which outputs a (co-)chain complex, and the partition function is given in terms of products of (regularised) determinants of operators associated with the resolving complex.
 The explicit example for $BF$ theory is given in Section \ref{Sect:ATBF}.
 In short, the insights from Schwarz allow us to interpret partition functions of quadratic degenerate functionals as (a product of) regularised determinants, provided a suitable resolution can be found such that the regularised determinants of the associated operators exist.

-For the purposes of this paper, instead of the standard zeta-function regularisation, we will use the notion of a \emph{flat-determinant}, based on \emph{flat-traces}, inspired by Atiyah and Bott's constructions \cite{atiyah1964notes, atiyah1968lefschetz}.
+For the purposes of this paper, instead of the standard zeta-function regularisation, we will use the notion of a {flat-determinant}, based on {flat-traces}, inspired by Atiyah and Bott's constructions \cite{atiyah1964notes, atiyah1968lefschetz}.
 Details on the definition of flat traces and determinant can be found in several places: \cite[Definition 3.12]{batalin1984gauge}, a microlocal version in \cite[Section 2.4]{dyatlov2016dynamical}, and a mollifier approach in \cite[Section 3.2.2]{baladi2018dynamical}.
 Since we will not be concerned with the microlocal analysis of operators, we will avoid discussing the necessary tools to define flat traces, and will only work up to the requirements that they exist for the operators we will consider.
-In this spirit, we give the following definition. \begin{definition} Let $A\colon H\to H$ be an operator on an appropriate inner product space, such that the flat trace $\mathrm{tr}^\flat(\mathrm{exp}(-t(A+\lambda)))$ exists for $\lambda \in \mathbb{C}$.
+In this spirit, we give the following definition. \begin{definition} Let $A\colon V\to V$ be an operator on an appropriate inner product space, such that the flat trace $\mathrm{tr}^\flat(\mathrm{exp}(-t(A+\lambda)))$ exists for $\lambda \in \mathbb{C}$.
 We define the flat determinant of $A+\lambda$ to be

 where $\Pi_\lambda$ is the spectral projector on the kernel of $(A + \lambda)$, whenever the integrals converge. \end{definition}

 \begin{remark} Observe that if $A$ is such that $e^{-t(A + \lambda)}$ is trace-class, then $\tr(e^{-t(A + \lambda)})=\tr^\flat(e^{-t(A+\lambda)})$.
 As a consequence, if the zeta-regularized determinant of $A+\lambda$ exists, it coincides with the flat-determinant: ${\det}^{\flat}(A+\lambda)=\det(A+\lambda)$.
 See e.g. \cite[Proposition 6.8]{baladi2018dynamical} for details. \end{remark}